KaanOzen-mF/VirtualMarket/README.md

 Android Stuido: https://developer.android.com/studio

-## In Order To Run The Application Follow Steps From 9.1 to 11

 ## How To Get This Project:

 #### Project can be imported using GitHub link of the project.
 Get Project From Version Control allows cloning the project directly from GitHub

 ![](readmeImages/github_readme_image0.png)

+## After cloning the project.
+Follow steps 7 to 11

-## If GitHub option fails, steps below show how to import project manually
+#### If GitHub option fails, steps below show how to import project manually

 1. Android Stuido has to be installed https://developer.android.com/studio